 Changes in the research funding landscape and new opportunities based on national and international developments, are regularly evaluated for the creation of new service streams, such as for example the recent COVID-19 emergency wave.
 The team delivers a range of support from pre- to post-acquisition.

-Are you already preparing a proposal with a consortium and EU collaborators?
+Are you planning to prepare a proposal with a consortium and EU collaborators?
 Get in touch with us to let us know and to discuss support via email@example.com.
 Find more information on Research Grant Support (RGS) services for EU grants support services here and benefit from our toolkits for new project, co-writing and reviews, brainstorming with consortia.

 Cluster 1: Health funding programme

 Horizon Europe, the successor of the H2020 programme, is the next research & innovation funding programme of the EU (2021-2017).
-The first calls are expected to open in Q2 2021 (most likely in April).
+The second round of Health calls are now open for submission.

 Support from Amsterdam UMC Research Grant Support

-The Amsterdam UMC Research Grant Support office would like to support Amsterdam UMC researchers with the preparation of their Horizon Europe – cluster 1: Health grant applications.
-Please contact the EU Grant Advisors of RGS for more information about the draft call text and application support. (see our contact details below).
+The Amsterdam UMC Research Grant Support office supports Amsterdam UMC researchers with the preparation of their Horizon Europe – cluster 1: Health grant applications.
+Please contact the EU Grant Advisors of RGS for more information about the draft call text and application support (see our contact details below).

 Horizon Europe – cluster 1: Health